WigglyDon/daisy/README.md

 ## TODO

+Search bar
+Needs to send a search query to the database somehow will use %isearchedthis% in the query to find matching items what kind of request does this need to be in order to ask for a db search? what kind of result is it expecting to get back? it will manipulate the DOM with the results somehow.

 ### Features / User Stories
 1. As a logged in user, I can search for a plant, because I want to see what is for sale
 2. As a logged in user, I can make an offer on a plant listing, because I want to buy the plant